1977 All-Ireland Senior Football Championship final

-The 1977 All-Ireland Senior Football Championship Final was the ninetieth All-Ireland Final and the deciding match of the 1977 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1977 All-Ireland Senior Football Championship final was the ninetieth All-Ireland Final and the deciding match of the 1977 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider.

 The game was contested by Armagh and Dublin.
 Dublin retained the Sam Maguire Cup.

+Pre-match

-This was Armagh's second ever All-Ireland final.
+This was Armagh's second ever All-Ireland SFC final.
 Their previous appearance was in 1953.
 Dublin had appeared in the previous three finals, winning two of those (1974 and 1976).